Role-based access control

-In computer systems security, role-based access control (RBAC) or role-based security is an approach to restricting system access to authorized users, and to implementing mandatory access control (MAC) or discretionary access control (DAC).

-Role-based access control is a policy-neutral access control mechanism defined around roles and privileges.
-The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.
-A study by NIST has demonstrated that RBAC addresses many needs of commercial and government organizations.
+In information security, role-based access control (RBAC) or role-based security is an approach to restricting system access to authorized users.
+It is a policy-neutral computer access control mechanism defined around roles and privileges.
+The components of RBAC, such as role-permissions, user-role and role-role relationships, make it simple to perform user assignments.
 RBAC can be used to facilitate administration of security in large organizations with hundreds of users and thousands of permissions.

-Although RBAC is different from MAC and DAC access control frameworks, it can enforce these policies without any complication.
+Although RBAC is different from mandatory access control and discretionary access control (DAC) frameworks, it can enforce these policies.
+Its approach is also different from context-based access control and access-control lists.
+Attribute-based access control and relationship-based access control are models that build on the concept of RBAC.

+A 1990s study by NIST demonstrated that RBAC addresses many needs of commercial and government organizations.
+RBAC is still commonly considered a best practice in information security management, including in implementation of information security standards related to access control.